How to get better macro images by getting the basics right.

-MARTYN GUESS provides some ideas on how we can all get better underwater macro images based on his approach to this close up type of photography.
+MARTYN GUESS provides some ideas on how we can all get better underwater macro images.

 I see so many macro photographs that with a bit of thought could be so much better.
-Normally these are either subjects against a very distracting background caused by shooting into the reef or quick what I call ID shots with no real thought of the best way to try and capture an image of the subject.
+Normally these are subjects against a very distracting background caused by shooting into the reef or what I call ID shots with no real thought of the best way to try and capture the subject.

-Good macro photography requires us to follow a few basic rules and then to apply these to our images.
-The image needs to be well composed, striking and colorful with maybe some interesting behavior or good eye contact and importantly it has to be well lit
+Good macro photography requires us to follow a few basic rules.
+The image needs to be well composed, colorful and maybe with some interesting behavior.
+Good eye contact is essencial and moreimportant, it has to be well lit

-SUBJECT SELECTION.
 It’s easy to follow the guide and shoot what he finds for you.
 However not every subject is worth the effort and the time.
-Consider how accessible the critter is – is it in a cleft in the rock that it is impossible to get a camera close to it or is it facing the wrong way or is the critter against a really complicated background -In these situations a good photograph is going to be very difficult if not impossible so my advice is to acknowledge the spotting and thank the dive guide and move on!
+Consider how accessible the critter is – is it in a cleft in the rock that it is impossible to get a camera close to?
+Is it facing the wrong way?
+Is the critter against a really complicated background.
+In these situations a good photograph is going to be very difficult if not impossible.
+Acknowledge the spotting, thank the dive guide and move on!
 Spend more time on a good subject in a good position.

-BEHAVIOR.
-Look carefully for any type of behavior as an image with a critter doing something interesting or unexpected will draw the viewers attention Take the Honeycomb Moray in the picture for example.
+Look carefully for any type of behavior.
+A critter doing something interesting or unexpected will draw the viewers attention.
+Take the Honeycomb Moray in the picture for example.
 Ordinarily I would have been satisfied just trying to get a well lit shot but as I settled down I noticed that deeper under the rocks were loads of shrimps.
 I decided to wait a while to see whether they would come close to the Moray.
-The shrimps and the Eel live in a symbiotic mutualistic relationship whereby the shrimps are protected from predators and in return the shrimps clean their protectors teeth and skin.
-If you are aware of this you will understand that waiting might give rise to some interesting behavior.
-When it does make the most of it.The cardinal fish in the picture is a classic example of interesting behavior with the male fish mouth brooding the eggs and periodically aerating them by opening his mouth.
+The shrimps and the Eel live in a symbiotic mutualistic relationship.
+The shrimps are protected from predators and in return it cleans their protectors teeth and skin.
+If you are aware of this you will understand that waiting might give rise to some interesting shots.
+When it does make the most of it.The cardinal fish in the picture is a classic example of interesting behavior.
+The male fish mouth brooding the eggs and periodically aerating them by opening his mouth.
 If you know about this behavior you watch out for it and get a much more interesting shot.
-The best people to teach you about behavior and to point it out is the dive guide so make a point of chatting with him or her and encouraging them to point behavior out.
+The best people to teach you about behavior and to point it out is the dive guide.
+Make a point of chatting with him or her and encouraging them to point behavior out.

-PEAK OF THE ACTION.
-Following on from watching for behavior once spotted the trick is to take the shot at the optimum time – such as when the critter opens its mouth or maybe turns to look at you.
-You just have to be observant and press the shutter just at the right moment or keep shooting throughout and pick the image that displays the action at its absolute peak.
+Following on from watching for behavior once spotted the trick is to take the shot at the optimum time.
+Such as when the critter opens its mouth or maybe turns to look at you.
+You just have to be observant and press the shutter just at the right moment, keep shooting throughout and pick the image that displays the action at its absolute peak.
 The latest cameras with fast processing and frame rates will allow you to cover the action!
 The image of the Mandarin fish mating typifies peak of the action.

-EYE CONTACT AND ANGLE OF VIEW.
 If the critter you are photographing has eyes or Rhinophores (in the case of Nudibranches) then it is important that these are sharp and that you get the sense in the image that the critter is looking at you.
 I place my focus point over these areas to make sure they are the sharpest part of the image.
-Most cameras will let you take control of the focus and do this so check out the camera focus menus if you are not sure how.
-However what will definitely help with the impact of the image and composition (and this applies to all camera formats) is if you get low to the subject and look up towards the eyes and Rhinophores.
+Most cameras will let you take control of the focus.
+Check out the camera focus menus if you are not sure how.

-BACKGROUNDS.
-Getting low and shooting up into the water column will dramatically improve the image as you will more easily be able to get darker or black backgrounds or indeed take control and get a blue background if desired.
-The water background is a simple plain background against which to set the subject, adding impact to the overall image.
-The trick is the location of the subject and being able to shoot at a suitable angle, which avoids a distracting background such as the reef.
-I see many images where the photographer has shot downwards or into the reef and all you then get is a subject, which visually is fighting with either the colors or substance of the background.
+Getting low and shooting up into the water column will allow to control the blue or even get darker or black backgrounds.
+The water is a simple plain background against which to set the subject, adding impact to the overall image.
+The trick is the location of the subject and being able to shoot at a suitable angle.
+Avoid a distracting background such as the reef.
+I see many images where the photographer has shot downwards or into the reef and all you then get is a subject fighting with the colors or substance of the background.

-The color of the water column background is primarily controlled by the camera speed.
-So if you want a black background increase your speed and if you want a blue or lighter background bring the speed down to a level that will freeze the action but slow enough to give you the color you are after.
+The color of the water column is primarily controlled by the camera speed.
+So if you want a black background increase your shutter speed.
+If you want a blue or lighter background bring the speed down.
+Your strobes will freeze the subject movement.

 A lot of information to take on board but concentrate on these basics and I am confidant your images will start to take a quantum leap forward.
 Next time Macro Lighting techniques…

-MY ESCORTED TRIPS.
 Want to learn how to take or improve your underwater macro images?
 Why not come on a photo specific trip.
 These trips are meticulously planned to the best destinations at the best time of year where the conditions should be perfect for building a portfolio of great images.
 The workshops, which are for all levels of experience but mainly aimed at people with a few trips under their belts, include classroom sessions and presentations as well as in water help and guidance, all done in a relaxed and non-competitive friendly environment.
-Next year there are macro photography trips through Scubatravel to Anilao in The Philippines the new mecca for interesting critters (May 2018)